Jean-Baptiste Gorby

-Jean-Baptiste Gorby (born 25 July 2002) is a French professional footballer who plays as a defensive midfielder for the Portuguese club Braga.
+Jean-Baptiste Gorby (born 25 July 2002) is a French professional footballer who plays as a midfielder for Primeira Liga club Braga.

 Career

-A youth product of Nantes, Gorby moved to the Portuguese club Braga on 14 August 2021.
+Born at Nantes, of Haitian and Malagasy descent, a youth product of Nantes, Gorby moved to the Portuguese club Braga on 14 August 2021.
 In his first season with Braga, he worked his way up their U19s, then their reserves before reaching their senior team within the span of a couple of months.
 He made his professional debut for Braga as a late sub in a 2–0 Primeira Liga win over Estoril on 5 December 2021.

+On 7 July 2023, Braga announced that Gorby would be sent on a season-long loan to Paços de Ferreira, recently relegated to Liga Portugal 2.